-Students having or suspected of having a communicable disease or infestation which can be transmitted is to be excluded from school.
-Students will not be allowed to return until they have been successfully treated and present a note from a physician stating that they no longer present a health hazard to others.
-Examples of communicable diseases and infestations include, but are not limited to, the following: head lice, ringworm, impetigo, scabies, and any suspicious or unidentified rash.
+Students who are suspected of having a communicable disease or infestation that can be transmitted are excluded from school.
+They will not be allowed to return until they have been successfully treated and present a note from a physician stating that they no longer present a health hazard to others.
+Examples of communicable diseases and infestations include but are not limited to, head lice, ringworm, impetigo, scabies, and any suspicious or unidentified rash.